LSAM (Lunar Surface Access Module) - lunar module for Ares V. Computer model

 A promising SLS launch vehicle in the Block 1 modification - the brainchild of the US Senate.
 Computer model

-Evil tongues in the United States in connection with the situation with the intervention of lawmakers in the purely technical issues of space design, aptly renamed SLS in the Senate Launch System ("Senate Launch System").
+Evil tongues in the United States in connection with the situation with the intervention of lawmakers in purely technical issues of space design, aptly renamed SLS to Senate Launch System ("Senate launch system").
 Indeed, many decisions were dictated solely by politics.
-In particular, the program retained thousands of jobs at Pratt & Whitney Rocketdyne, which produced DS-25 engines, as well as at the Michuda (New Orleans) plant, which is engaged in the manufacture of fuel tanks.
-The hangars in Michuda generally stood idle after the shuttles program closed, occasionally working for the needs of Hollywood — they shot episodes of Ender's Game and other fiction in their giant rooms.
-As a result, NASA had no choice but to enforce the law, taking the pretty dusty Ares V project from the shelf and simply re-gluing the cover on the SLS.
+In particular, the program saved thousands of jobs at Pratt & Whitney Rocketdyne, which made the DS-25 engines, and at the Michuda, New Orleans, fuel tank plant.
+Hangars in Michuda generally stood idle after the shuttle program was closed, occasionally working for the needs of Hollywood - episodes of Ender's Game and other fiction were filmed in their gigantic premises.
+As a result, NASA had no choice but to comply with the law, taking the pretty dusty Ares V project from the shelf and simply re-stick the cover on SLS.
 Congressmen, together with the space agency, assured everyone that “the project will be the most powerful launch vehicle in stories humanity, while its design will be easy to adapt to the various requirements for both manned flights and the launch into space of various payloads. ”

 According to the materials of the publication "Rise"